Draft ECMA-426 / March 15, 2025

 Web: https://ecma-international.org/

-The limited permissions granted above are perpetual and will not be revoked by Ecma International or its successors or assigns.
+The limited permissions are granted through the standardization phase and will not be revoked by Ecma International or its successors or assigns during this time.

 This document and the information contained herein is provided on an "AS IS" basis and ECMA INTERNATIONAL DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY OWNERSHIP RIGHTS OR ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.